SohanD7/Huntr/README.md

 How We Built Our Project

-Huntr is built on a robust framework that combines modern web and data technologies:
+Huntr is built on a framework that combines modern web and data technologies:

 User Registration and Management: Utilizing Firebase Authentication, we ensure that each user’s data is securely managed and seamlessly integrated throughout their experience.